ryansupak2/poliana-lego-scarface/docs/instructions.md

 ### First Principles

 * The Game is designed for (4x) Players, but can be played with fewer.
-* If there are (2x) Players, they should sit on opposite sides of the Board from pje another.
+* If there are (2x) Players, they should sit on opposite sides of the Board from one another.
 * Play always starts with the Oldest Player at the table, and moves Clockwise from there.

 # Dice Principles